Ciona intestinalis: Hox genes

 The draft genome analysis identified nine Hox genes, which are Ci-Hox1, 2, 3, 4, 5, 6, 10, 12, and 13.
-Ciona savignyi, the closest relative of Ciona intestinalis, also has the same set of Hox genes.
+Ciona robusta, the closest relative of Ciona intestinalis, also has the same set of Hox genes.
 The organization of Hox genes is only known for C. intestinalis among ascidians.
 The nine Hox genes are located on two chromosomes; Ci-Hox1 to 10 on one chromosome and Ci-Hox12 and 13 on another.
 The intergenic distances within the Ciona Hox genes are extraordinarily long.
 Seven Hox genes, Ci-Hox1 to 10, are distributed along approximately half the length of the chromosome.
 Comparisons to Hox gene expression and location in other species suggests that the Hox genes in ascidian genomes are under a dispersing condition.

 GEVIs

 A majority of genetically encoded voltage indicator are based on the C. intestinalis voltage-sensitive domain (Ci-VSD).

 Transferrin

 There is one transferrin ortholog which is divergent from those of vertebrate models, and even more divergent from non-chordates.